 Where did Shakespeare get all his characters for his plays?
-London!
-He stole from everyone; all actors do.
-All of his plays are really about London, at their core.
+London!.
+All of his plays, at their core are really about London.
+Shakespeare stole from everyone; all actors do.
 I think Shakespeare stole Sir Andrew Aquecheek, the foolish knight in Twelfth Night, from Thomas Dekker, a fellow playwright and pamphleteer.
-Dekker's pamphlet, "A Gull's Hornbook" - or what I might call "A fool's instructional manual" was very popular.
+Dekker's pamphlet, "A Gull's Hornbook" - or what I might rename "A fool's instructional manual" was very popular.
 Here it is, vacuumed to about 25%.